Can I contest a will on the grounds of invalid procedure?

 The Wills Act 1837

-In order for a Will to be valid it must be properly executed.
+In order for a will to be valid it must be properly drafted and executed.
 This is governed by the Wills Act 1837, an archaic piece of law that is long overdue for reform.

-Another requirement is that the Will is to be signed by the testator.
-However it does not define what is meant by ‘signed’.
-In the relatively modern case of Re Parsons a thumb print from the testator was recognised as the testator’s signature and the Will was upheld.
+Another requirement is that the will must be signed by the testator.
+However the Act does not define what is meant by ‘signed’.
+In the relatively modern case of Re Parsons a thumb print from the testator was recognised as the testator’s signature and the will was upheld.

 The testator must be aged 18 or over.

-The signature is witnesses by two independent witnesses and each witness is to sign the Will.
+The signature is witnesses by two independent witnesses and each witness signs the will.

-Should a Will be found to be improperly executed it will be deemed invalid.
+If a will is improperly executed it will be deemed invalid.